makenai/node-uvc-control/README.md

 ## Installation

 Libusb is included as a submodule.

 On Linux, you'll need libudev to build libusb.
 On Ubuntu/Debian: `sudo apt-get install build-essential libudev-dev`

+On Windows, use [Zadig](https://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver.

 Then, just run